 Professor Betty Joe Wallace offered the first Women's Studies course, "Women in American History," in 1978.
 The program was first housed in the History Department, and coordinated by Professor Wallace.
 In this time frame, six courses were listed for the Women's Studies Minor, of which four were offered on a regular basis.

 In 1993, Dr. Susan Calovini became the coordinator of the Women's Studies Program.
 Under Dr. Calovini's leadership the program increased in number of courses within the curriculum, number of classes offered per semester, number of students being served, and responsibilities of the coordinator.
 In Fall 1994 when the first introductory course was offered, eleven students were enrolled.
 Beginning in Fall 2008, the introductory course is a choice in the social science requirement as part of the general education requirements.
-One section of the introductory course is now offered each semester.
+Two sections of the introductory course (one in the classroom and one online) are now offered each semester.
 The capstone seminar course is offered every other year in Fall Semester.

 Dr. Jill Eichhorn began directing the program in Spring Semester of 1999.
-The Women's Studies Program is a special program in the College of Arts and Letters.
+The Women and Gender Studies Program is a special program in the College of Arts and Letters.